Alextopher/serotonin/description.md

 # Langauge Description

-Serotonin is a _toy_ stacked based programming language designed to compile to Brainfuck.
-It is inspired by Joy and I attempt to take advantage of the happiness you find in declarative programming languages into the Brainfuck world.
-In contrast to that idea I am not interested in hiding away the details of Brainfuck, both languages are very limiting.
+Serotonin is a _toy_ stacked-based programming language designed to compile to Brainfuck.
+It is inspired by Joy and I attempt to take advantage of the happiness you find in declarative programming languages in the Brainfuck world.
+In contrast to that idea, I am not interested in hiding away the details of Brainfuck, both languages are very limiting.

 ## Rewriting system

-At the core of Serotonin is it's rewriting system.
+At the core of Serotonin is its rewriting system.
 Rewriting systems are powerful ideas and are easy to understand.
 You likely already know a rewriting system: named algebra.
 Consider this expression:

 ```
 3 * (5 + 2)